A derived equivalence between cluster equivalent algebras: Categories associated to a word as generalized cluster categories

 where $l_i$ is the maximal integer such that $u_{l_i}=i$.

-We define a grading on the quiver $\bar{Q}_w$.
+We define a grading on the quiver $Q'_\ww$.
 All arrows going to the left and all $Q$-arrows are defined to have degree 0.
 All $Q^*$-arrows are defined to have degree 1.
-It is then easy to see that the potential $W_w$ is homogeneous of degree 1.
-Hence we get a grading on the Jacobian algebra $Jac(\bar{Q}_w,W_w)$, so on the algebra $B=\End_{\underline{\Sub}\Lambda_w}(C_w)$ by Theorem \ref{birs}.
-Let $\Gamma:=B_0$ be its part of degree zero.
+It is then easy to see that the potential $W_\ww$ is homogeneous of degree 1.
+Hence we get a grading on the Jacobian algebra $\Jac(Q'_\ww,W_\ww)$, and therefore on the algebra $\End_{\underline{\Sub}\Lambda_w}(\underline{C}_\ww)$ by Theorem \ref{birs}.
+We denote by $\Gamma_\ww$ its part of degree zero.

-\begin{thma}[Theorem 4.4 of \cite{ART}] For any acyclic quiver $Q$ and any element $w$ in the Coxeter group of $Q$, the algebra $\Gamma$ is of global dimension $\leq 2$ and there exists a commutative diagram of triangle functors:
+\begin{thma}[Theorem 4.4 of \cite{ART}] For any acyclic quiver $Q$ and any element $w$ in the Coxeter group of $Q$, the algebra $\Gamma=\Gamma_\ww$ is of global dimension $\leq 2$ and there exists a commutative diagram of triangle functors: